keithhilen/api-accelerate/Readme.md

 | `connections` | Log when connections are allocated or released. | `false` |
 | `queries` | Log all queries performed. | `false` |

-#### Database Access
+#### Database Calls

 The database is accessible from within the application to make calls.
-App property `db` provides a means to establish a connection.
+App property `db` is an object that can be used to establish a database connection.

 ##### Example

-Here is an example of a method that performs database access:

 ```
 const get = async (context, person_id) => {